Hot forming and Hot forging

-The main advantage of hot forging using a hydraulic press is that the stamped material enters inside the die at a lower rate and thus the die is filled in a more complete and accurated manner; in this way the follow-on machining works are minimised.
-Furthermore presses, when compared to the power hammers, can complete the whole job in one cycle (when having a constant force indipendent from the RAM position), thus allowing an increasing production rate.
+The main advantage of the hot forging hydraulic press is that the material enters at a lower rate inside the die and thus fill it in a more complete and accurated manner; in this way the follow-on machining works are minimised.
+Furthermore presses, when compared to the power hammers, can complete the whole job in one cycle (when having a constant force independently from the moving table position), thus allowing an increasing production rate.

-SPF (Super Plastic Forming) or Gas Forming are other processes or techniques to form superplastic materials.
-Usually the following method are related to the superplastic alloys and concern metalsheets: Blow and Vacuum Forming.
-Both cases are substiantially the same process (somretimes also called stretch forming) where a gas pressure differential is applied to the SPF material, thus forcing the same to assume the shape of the die.
-In the Vacuum Forming the applied pressure is limited to the atmospheric pressure (thus the depressure is larger as a function of the induced vacuum).
+With SPF (Super Plastic Forming) or Gas Forming are meant a certain number of techniques and methods for the superplastic materials forming.
+The following methods regard superplastic alloys and sheets metal: Blow and Vacuum Forming.
+Both cases are substantially the same process (sometimes also called stretch forming) where a gas pressure differential is applied to the SPF material, thus forcing the same to assume the shape of the die.
+In the Vacuum Forming the applied pressure is limited to the atmospheric pressure (thus the depression is larger as a function of the induced vacuum).
 The forming possibilities are thus limited.
-In the Blow Forming a supplementary pressure is applied by the use of an external tank ( pressures range from few up to hundred bars.
+In the blow forming a supplementary pressure is applied by the use of an external tank.
+Typically, the exercise pressures go from a few up to hundred bars.
 Gigant designs and manufactures hydraulic presses for gas-forming processes and/or integrates power units on existing, thanks to the research carried out for several years.